jupyter/nbviewer/nbviewer/templates/faq.md

 ## Can nbviewer run my Python, Julia, R, Scala, etc. notebooks?

-nbviewer does not execute notebooks, It only renders the cell inputs and outputs saved in a notebook document as a web page.
+nbviewer does not execute notebooks.
+It only renders the inputs and outputs saved in a notebook document as a web page.

-[mybinder.org] is another Jupyter-sponsored web service for launching full Jupyter Notebook servers in the cloud, preconfigured

-TODO
+[mybinder.org](https://mybinder.org/) is a separate web service that lets you open notebooks notebooks in an executable environment, making your code immediately reproducible by anyone, anywhere. nbviewer shows an *Execute on Binder* icon in its navbar which

 ## Why does the Execute on Binder button not appear for a notebook?

+nbviewer only supports launching notebooks stored on GitHub or as Gists on Binder.
+Binder does support other providers directly on the mybinder.org site.

 ## Why does the Execute on Binder button lead to a Binder failure?

+Binder tries to build a Docker image containing the notebooks and requirements declared in a git repository.
+The build will fail if the repository has a `Dockerfile`, `requirements.txt`, `environment.yaml`, etc. with issues.
+We suggest letting the repository owner know about the problem or submitting a pull request to help fix it.

 ## Why does a notebook not run correctly after I click the Execute on Binder button?

+Binder builds a Docker image containing the notebooks in a git repository.
+Those notebooks may have requirements to run correctly such as libraries and data files.
+Binder can install these prerequisites as part of its build process, if the git repository [declares them in a supported manner](https://mybinder.readthedocs.io/en/latest/using.html#preparing-a-repository-for-binder).

+If a notebook does not run properly in its Binder environment, we suggest letting the repository owner know about the problem or submitting a pull request to help fix it.

-## Do interactive JavaScript widgets work in nbviewer rendered pages?
+## Does JavaScript embedded in notebooks work on nbviewer rendered pages?

-TODO
+Yes.
+This fact allows plots from plot.ly, Bokeh, and Altair to remain interactive, for example.
+It also means arbitrary JavaScript maybe execute when you visit the page, as it would on any page you visit on the Internet.

-## Can I view a private notebook on nbviewer?
+## Can I load a private notebook on nbviewer?

 nbviewer.jupyter.org can only render notebooks that it can access on the public Internet.
 If you are working on a notebook on your local machine, you need to